-A trans sex worker is facing court in Perth over allegedly transmitting HIV to a client.
+A trans sex worker is facing court in Perth over allegedly transmitting HIV.

 CJ Palmer is accused of grievous bodily harm, ABC News has reported.

-State prosecutor Ben Stanwix said it was alleged that Palmer did not disclose her own positive status to the client even when asked several times.
+State prosecutor Ben Stanwix said it was alleged that Palmer did not disclose her own positive status to the man even when asked several times.

 “She also assured him that she was tested regularly and did not have any sexually transmitted diseases or viruses,” he said.

 Palmer had been diagnosed by a nurse who could not contact her afterwards, “because it seemed Ms Palmer did not want to face reality”, said Stanwix.

 Palmer has pleaded not guilty, and her lawyer Simon Freitag said the two key issues in the case were “communication” and “transmission”.

 He argued that if the state cannot prove Palmer knew she was positive then she is not guilty.